3EHOH/BattleshipChallenge/README.md

 - `Coordinate` is integer x, y values.

 - `Fleet` is a List of `Ship` instances.
-It is generated with a full list of ships at the beginning of a game, and is decremented until it is decimated.
+It is generated with a full list of ships at the beginning of a game, and is decremented until it `isDecimated`.

 - `Ship` has a `size`, `hitCount`, `bowCoordinate`, and `orientation`.
 It is an abstract class that is extended by the `Battleship`, `Carrier`, `Cruiser`, `Destroyer`, and `Submarine` subclasses.
 A ship has `isAtLocation`, `isHit`,